-Student's Na me Course Code Date Fac ilitator/Evaluator's Na ime Area 10-9 8-7 6-5 4-1 0 Score Depth of Reflection Reflection reveals a thorough insight of the subject matter.
+Student's Na ame Course Code Date Facilitator/Evaluator's Name Area 10-9 8-7 6-5 4-1 0 Sco Depth of Reflection Reflection reveals a thorough insight of the subject matter.
 Shows depth of critical thinking.
 Uses specific and convincing examples to support reflective statements.
 Reflection reveals insight into the subject matter.
 Often there are thoughtful statements.
 Uses well-chosen examples to support reflective statements.
 Reflection reveals a basic understanding of the subject matter with an effort at reflection.
 At times, some reflective statements are evident.
 Uses some examples to support ideas on the subject matter and reflections.
 Reflection is limited.
 The writer produces some basic understanding of the subject matter.
 Uses limited number of examples to support ideas.
-This seriously affects the integrity of the reflection process Little to no reflection is present.
-Uses few to no examples.
-Analysis Explores issue thoroughly and with insight, developing a clear, original position with persuasive examples.
+This seriously affects the integrity of the reflection process Analysis Explores issue thoroughly and with insight, developing a clear, original position with persuasive examples.
 Demonstrates sound logic.
-Demonstrates excellent critical thinking and problem solving skills.
-Explores issue well, developing an original position with and good examples.
+Demonstrates excellent critical Explores issue well, developing an original position with and good examples.
 Demonstrates good logic.
 Demonstrates very good critical thinking and problem solving skills.
 Defines the issue, but explores it inadequately.
 Uses examples inconsistently and/or examples are lacking.
-Demonstrates weakness in logic.
-Demonstrates weak critical thinking and problem solving skills.
-Defines issue inadequately, demonstrating a simplistic view.
+Demonstrates weak critical thinking and Defines issue inadequately, demonstrating a simplistic view.
 Lacks logic.
 Demonstrates poor critical thinking and problem solving skills.